-General Transfer of Courses: There is no limit to the number of transfer credits that will be evaluated by the University of La Verne, but no transfer course will be accepted unless a grade of C- or better was received with the exception of courses completed within a certified Associate Degree (see Associate Degree and Other General Education Transfer Options for Breadth Requirements below).
-The process for reviewing coursework to determine individual comparability rests with the faculty and will be facilitated through the Office of the Registrar.
-All coursework will be evaluated on a course-by-course basis if certification is not completed.
+General Transfer of Courses: There is no limit to the number of transfer credits that will be evaluated by the University of La Verne, but no transfer course will be accepted unless a grade of C- or better was received with the exception of courses completed within a California State University General Education (CSU-GE) or International General Education Transfer Curriculum (IGETC) certified Associate Degree (see Associate Degree and Other General Education Transfer Options for Breadth Requirements below).
+The process for reviewing individual coursework to determine course comparability rests with the faculty and will be facilitated through the Office of the Registrar.
+All coursework will be evaluated on a course-by-course basis following the guidelines listed below.
 Junior or Community College courses transfer to La Verne as lower-division credit.
-Traditional four-year college courses transfer at the same level, lower- or upperdivision, as they were designated at the sending institution.
+Traditional fouryear college courses transfer at the same level, loweror upper-division, as they were designated at the sending institution.

-California Community College Articulation Agreements: The University of La Verne establishes formal partnerships at the California Community The agreements support the College system. principle that transfer students should not be required to repeat competencies already achieved.
-The purpose is to enable students who have completed transfer course work at a Community College to carry with them the credit they have already earned towards fulfilling all relevant University degree requirements.
-Articulation Agreements outline Community College courses that have been approved to meet specific General Education Area requirements at La Verne.
+California Community College Articulation Agreements: The University of La Verne establishes formal partnerships with institutions that are part of the California Community College system. partnerships support the principle that transfer students should not be required to repeat competencies already achieved, with the purpose of enabling students who have completed transfer course work at a Community College to carry with them the credit they have already earned towards fulfilling all relevant University degree requirements.
+Articulation Agreements outline California Community College courses that have been approved to meet specific General Education Area requirements at La Verne.
 Articulated courses are not viewed as "equivalent," but rather comparable or acceptable in lieu of a La Verne course.
-Transfer Plans are available online. (www.ulv.edu/registrar)
+Transfer Plans are available online on the Registrar's Articulation website: www.laverne.edu/registrar/articulation-information/.

-Associate Degree: Students admitted and enrolled at La Verne who earned an associate degree at an accredited California Community College with general education (IGETC or CSU-GE) certification honored by the University will be credited with fulfilling all of La Verne's General Education requirements.
-Courses that are completed at accredited community, state, and private colleges, which meet bachelor's level general education requirements within a statewide college or university system and are documented in the college catalog, will be articulated to fulfill like general education requirements as recognized by the University of La Verne.
+Associate Degree: Students admitted and enrolled at La Verne who earned an IGETC or CSU-GE certified associate degree at a regionally accredited California Community College prior to matriculation at the University of La Verne will be credited with fulfilling all of La Verne's General Education Breadth requirements, with the exception of the Foreign Language requirement depending on the student's declared major.
+Students must provide proof of IGETC or CSU-GE certification when the final transcript is sent to La Verne.
+Courses that are completed at regionally accredited community, state, and private colleges, that are designated to meet bachelor's level general education requirements within a statewide college or university system and are documented as meeting these requirements in the college catalog, will be articulated to fulfill like general education requirements as recognized by the University of La Verne.
 Students must provide proof of certification when the final transcript is sent to La Verne.
 Transfer students will be required to complete the appropriate University Values (UV) requirements outlined in the General Education Transfer Policy.
-Students with an associate degree are not guaranteed completion of La Verne's GE Breadth Area requirements (see General Education Transfer Policy Breadth Requirements below).
+Students with an associate degree are not guaranteed completion of La Verne's GE Breadth Area requirements unless they have also received full IGETC or CSU-GE certification (see General Education Transfer Policy Breadth Requirements below).

-General Education Transfer Policy-Breadth Requirements: At the time of matriculation, students who have completed one of the following three certifications will be credited with fulfilling all of La Verne's General Education Breadth Requirements with the exception of the Foreign Language requirement depending on the student's declared major:
+General Education Transfer Policy-Breadth Requirements: At the time of matriculation, students who have completed one of the two certifications listed below will be credited with fulfilling all of La Verne's General Education Breadth Requirements with the exception of the Foreign Language requirement, depending on the student's declared major.
+They will need to fulfill the appropriate University Values (UV) requirements.

-- An associate degree at a regionally accredited California college with transfer major options acceptable to the University of California or California State University systems. - 2.
-The California State University General Education Breadth Certification (CSU-GE).
-Students must provide proof of certification when the final transcript is sent to La Verne. - 3.
-The Intersegmental General Education Transfer Curriculum (IGETC).
+- 1. The California State University General Education Breadth Certification (CSU-GE). - 2.
+The Intersegmental General Education Transfer Transfer Curriculum (IGETC).